keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 ---
 title: Install CLI and Keptn
-description: Install Keptn on one of the supported Kubernetes platforms.
+description: Install Keptn on your Kuberentes cluster and expose it.
 weight: 1
 keywords: setup
 ---